 Gaza

 Currently the whole of Gaza is at risk of famine, and people are facing extreme levels of food insecurity.
 Food supplies are desperately low, leaving many families without access to daily meals or even bread.
-Malnutrition cases are rising fast, especially among children.
+People are dying from starvation and malnutrition.

 Jamil Sawalmeh is Country Director for ActionAid Palestine.
 He describes the conditions that his colleagues in Gaza are working in: